Nick Maton Player Props: Tigers vs. White Sox

 Nick Maton At The Plate

-- Maton is hitting .155 with five doubles, five home runs and 24 walks.
+- Maton has five doubles, five home runs and 25 walks while batting .159.

-- Maton has reached base via a hit in 17 games this season (of 51 played), and had multiple hits in five of those games.

-- He has hit a home run in 9.8% of his games this year, and 3% of his trips to the plate.
+- He has gone deep in 9.6% of his games this season, and 2.9% of his trips to the dish.

-- Maton has driven home a run in 11 games this season (21.6%), including more than one RBI in 5.9% of his games and producing three or more of his team's runs on three occasions..
+- In 21.2% of his games this year, Maton has driven in at least one run.
+In three of those games (5.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.